wise4rmgod/wise4rmgod/README.md

 <p align="center"><b>I consider myself first to be a software developer/Open Source Lover/technical documentation engineer, I'm passionate about Technology and how it can be leveraged to affect communities positively.
 I'm focused on developing for the Android, Blockchain and Firebase Platforms.</b></p>

-- 🔭 I’m currently working on all things mobile/ technical article
+- 🔭 I’m currently working on all things Android/ dBuilding / maintaining ocumentation
 - 🌱 I sometimes write tech articles on https://wise4rmgodadmob.medium.com/
 - 👯 I’m looking to collaborate on Android,IOS and Blockchain, Firebase projects, Eleventy, Docsify, MkDocs.
 - 📫 How to reach me: [Twitter](https://twitter.com/Joklinztech),[LinkedIn](https://www.linkedin.com/in/wisdom-nwokocha-76212a77/)